 |• coached GoPrincetonTigers.com Athlete of the Decade (Alicia Aemisegger)|

 |• honored with prestigious College Swim Coaches Association "Lifetime Achievement Award" in 2011|

 |• current president of the College Swimming Coaches Association of America|

 Since the turn of the century, Princeton has put together a pair of remarkable streaks.
 During a seven-season stretch, her teams won a Princeton-record 47 consecutive meets, a streak that ended in 2004 at nationally ranked Pittsburgh.
 Princeton also won five consecutive Ivy League titles during that time period (2000-04), and it has won 11 since the winter of 2000.

-Following a loss to nationally ranked Michigan early in the 2006 season, Princeton went on to win its next 43 dual meets.
-That era featured the dominant career of Alicia Aemisegger '10, who would go on to be named the GoPrincetonTigers.com Female Athlete of the Decade.
+Princeton also won 43 conseuctive dual meets during an era that featured the dominant career of Alicia Aemisegger '10, who would go on to be named the GoPrincetonTigers.com Female Athlete of the Decade.
 Aemisegger earned 13 All-America honors, including one in the 2008 800 free relay, and she led the Tigers to three Ivy League championships.

 Under Teeter's tutelage, Aemisegger earned 13 All-America honors, reached 10 NCAA individual finals, won all 12 of her Ivy League championship finals and reached the 2008 U.S. Olympic Trials final in the 400 IM, a race televised live on NBC.
 She ended her career with nine of the 14 individual Princeton records.